// Build log #001 · Founder journal · Smart monitoring

 Prices current as of ordering.
 One Amazon cart.

-// Networking
+// PoE Networking

 Powers cameras over ethernet.
 No separate power runs.

-// Cabling
+// PoE Ethernet Cabling

-// Cameras
+// PoE Cameras

 Reliable environmental baseline monitoring.

-// Water safety
+// Water Leak Detection

 Under sinks, near HVAC, server rooms, basements.